What Battery Fits A John Deere Golf Cart?

 FAQs

-Does lithium affect my Precedent’s warranty?
+Does lithium conversion affect my warranty?

 How long do Precedent batteries last?

-Lead-acid: 4–6 years with care.
+Lead-acid: 4–6 years.
 Lithium: 8–12 years.
-Always store carts with 50–80% charge during off-seasons.
+Store at 50–80% charge during off-season to extend lifespan.

 What Battery Fits GEM Global Electric Golf Carts?